styfeng/DataAug4NLP/README.md

 ### Papers by the authors of this repository

-- Keep Calm and Switch On!
-Preserving Sentiment and Fluency in Semantic Text Exchange [(EMNLP '19)](https://www.aclweb.org/anthology/D19-1272/)
+- Keep calm and switch on!
+Preserving sentiment and fluency in semantic text exchange [(EMNLP '19)](https://www.aclweb.org/anthology/D19-1272/)
 - EDA: Easy Data Augmentation techniques for boosting performance on text classification tasks [(EMNLP '19)](http://dx.doi.org/10.18653/v1/D19-1670)